wetzler/Learn/Class 2 - Analytics for Hackers/README.md

 4. Send it and get someone to open the email.
 See if the tracking works!

+5. What are some drawbacks to using beacons?

 Exercise 6
 ==========

 Redirects!

-1. Create two tweets that link to ANY website.
+1. Create a tweet that links to ANY website.

 2. The link should be a [Keen IO redirect link](https://keen.io/docs/data-collection/redirect/) that includes at least 3 properties.
     - site being linked to "My Rad Blog"